JCarlosWolf/reddit-telegram-monitoring-bot/README.md

-# 🚀 Real-Time Reddit → Telegram Monitoring System
+# 🚀 🚀 Reddit Lead Generation Bot (Freelance Opportunities → Telegram)

 A production-ready Python backend that monitors Reddit in real time, filters relevant content using dynamic keywords, and sends instant alerts to Telegram.